microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 as the source from which you will migrate data to Azure.

 The "on-premises" environment runs entirely in an AKS cluster in Azure.
 It consists of:
- - Two instances of the "Pizzeria" sample app (one for MySQL and one for PostgreSQL)
+ - Up to three instances of the "Pizzeria" sample app (one for MySQL, one for PostgreSQL and/or one for Oracle)
- - A MySQL database
- - A PostgesSQL database
+ - One to three databases: MySQL, PostgreSQL and/or Oracle

 ## Description